buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

     .. py:method:: pathExists(path)

-        :param path path to test
+        :param path: path to test
         :returns: Boolean via Deferred

         Determine if the given path exists on the slave (in any form - file, directory, or otherwise).